These are the BEST Places to Stay at Lake Atitlan (2023)

 During Guatemala’s 18-year civil war, some of these towns like Santiago experienced violence including the assassinations of an American priest and massacres of civilians by the military.

-In some villages (San Marcos, San Pedro, and Panajachel) the Maya have found themselves in a position of coexisting with a new kind of colonizer—wealthy foreign hippies who have moved into the villages, bought up lake side property, and opened up yoga retreats, hotels, restaurants.
+In some villages (San Marcos, San Pedro, and Panajachel) the Maya have found themselves in a position of coexisting with a new kind of colonizer—wealthy foreign hippies who have moved into the villages, bought up lake side property and opened up yoga retreats, hotels, restaurants.
 In some parts of San Marcos, you’ll think you’re no longer in Guatemala.

-Each village around Lake Atitlan has its own vibe and characteristics.
+Each village around Lake Atitlan has its own vibe and character.
 Some are busy places with lots of tourists, while some are more local.
 Others are quiet and perfect for lying in a hammock with a good book and just letting the world pass by.
 Then there are a few villages that are perfect for those who want to spend their time partying all night.

 These villages are good places to base yourself: